alfiedotwtf/AABillFAQ/README.md

     law as unfit for purpose?
 	* Could we then have cause for the government to cover any financial losses related to this as the customers issue comes from the governments order?

+* In a case where an employee complies with a technical capability notice (TCN), backdoors their company's software, and is subsequently dismissed by the employer for undermining said software.
+What options does the employee have with regards to unfair dismissal or any form of compensation for loss of income?